-The primary causes of transient nocturnal desaturation are underlying lung disease and congestive heart failure.
-These conditions can cause the following conditions, which typically are the cause of nocturnal oxygen desaturation:
+The primary causes of transient nocturnal desaturation is underlying lung disease and associated co-morbidities, that often lead to the following conditions:[3,4]

 Though further study is warranted, there seem to be many predictors and risk factors that can help doctors determine whether a patient should be tested for nocturnal oxygen desaturation.

-First, most COPD patients should be screened for daytime predictors of nocturnal oxygen desaturation if they report signs of nocturnal hypoxemia, including fast and shallow breathing, headaches upon waking, insomnia, excessive daytime sleepiness, rapid heart rate and nightmares.
-From there, your doctor or a sleep specialist will perform a number of tests while you sleep to determine whether or not you are experiencing nocturnal oxygen desaturation.
+Most COPD patients should be screened for daytime predictors of nocturnal oxygen desaturation if they report signs of nocturnal hypoxemia, including fast and shallow breathing, headaches upon waking, insomnia, excessive daytime sleepiness, rapid heart rate and nightmares.

 Although it’s been well-established that daytime hypoxemia is treated with long-term oxygen therapy (LTOT), treatment for transient nocturnal desaturation varies among physicians.
 Developing a clear understanding of how prevalent nocturnal desaturation is in COPD – in the absence of other respiratory conditions – is an important step towards managing it in a standardized way.
 Therefore, it is suggested that in the absence of obstructive sleep apnea, supplemental oxygen can be prescribed and patients should then be assessed for improvement in symptoms like quality of sleep, and energy, concentration and focus during the day.
 As always, supplemental oxygen should be used at the minimum therapeutic level to provide benefits and help prevent nocturnal desaturation.